Table of Contents

 Don't use "1 car" and "%s cars" in your code.
 Include the variable in all cases, i.e., use this: "%s car" and "%s cars".

 Why?
 English uses two plural rules: "one" ("1 car") and "other" ("0,2,10 cars").
-But other languages, bundle the different cases in other ways.
+But other languages bundle the different cases in other ways.
 For example, in Portuguese, it's "0, 1 car" and "2, 10 cars".
-So, when coding, ensure you always include the variable denoting the number of objects in the string.
+So, when coding, please make sure you always include the variable denoting the number of objects in the string.

 Transifex is following ISO Standards and Unicode CLDR data for the supported languages, as you can read in our documentation.